Republicans and Democrats Did Not Switch Sides on Race

 For example, citing the voter ID issue as a racist Republican strategy simply bolsters the evidence that Republicans are, in fact, not racist.
 A majority of black citizens and voters also are in favor of the voter ID laws.
 However, the Democrats vehemently and inaccurately continues to rails again voter ID laws because they know that those laws would impede voter fraud—a staple in the machine to elect Democrats to government.

 Democrats have been attempting to whitewash their racist past for decades; to do so, they often fabricate history.
-For example, as a candidate for the presidency in 2000, Al Gore told a deliberate lie as he claimed to the NAACP that his father, Al Gore, Sr., had lost his senate seat because he voted for the Civil Rights Act of 1964.
+For example, as a candidate for the presidency in 2000, Al Gore falsely stated to the NAACP that his father, Al Gore, Sr., had lost his senate seat because he voted for the Civil Rights Act of 1964.
 Gore, Sr., voted against that act, as he supported and joined in the filibuster against that act.
 Gore, Sr. then sponsored an amendment that would take the teeth out of the enforcement power of that bill, just in case it passed.

 Dixiecrats Became Republicans?